Connection is Non-negotiable

 I can tell you from experience, that we are not going to heal disconnection with more disconnection.
 Tough love, crime and punishment, professional boundaries, blame and stigma are not solutions, they are causing more harm.
 If we want to solve the complex social problems we face today, we need to undo the trauma that comes with disconnection.
 If we want to see rehabilitation and support people to successfully re-integrate into society, we need to understand that the opposite of disconnection is connection - love, trust, kindness, belonging, purpose, meaning, non-judgement, engagement and empowerment.

 Disconnection has a real impact.
-A while back I was having a conversation with a friend of mine, who has a long history in the mental health system, and she said something that has stayed with me, she told me, “I didn’t need one more professionalized relationship in my life.
+Recently, was having a conversation with a friend of mine, who has a long history in the mental health system, and she said something that has stayed with me, “I didn’t need one more professionalized relationship.
 I needed someone to care."
 Her transformation started with one kind woman who gave her a safe place to sleep at the end of her desk, a space that came with no expectations and no judgement.

-I share another comment from a young person whom I interviewed during my research for Redefin’d.
-He said, “We are commodities of a system, not people.”
+A young person whom I interviewed during my research for Redefin’d told me, “We are commodities of a system, not people.”
 It's hard to hear these stories, but in sharing them I want to acknowledge where we are falling short.

 It’s hard to overstate the importance of seeing disconnection as a root cause.
 In Canada, according to this CMHA report, suicide is the second leading cause of death among young people; the report states that youth mental health treatment is the second highest cost to the Canadian Health Care system.
 If you do a quick google search on loneliness and social isolation, you’ll find articles and studies that demonstrate the significant health risks associated with our increasing disconnection.